Train to Facilitate

 Karla McLaren, M.Ed

-Our training curriculum teaches concepts from the bottom up through direct knowing and hands-on learning.
-Between experiential learning with horses, body-based tools and psycho-education, we offer students the opportunity to discover for themselves what it is like to facilitate from a grounded place of emotional maturity..
+Our experienced facilitators teach concepts in this curriculum through direct knowing and hands-on learning.
+Between experiential learning with horses, body-based tools and education in Emotional Agility® we offer students the opportunity to discover how to facilitate from a grounded place of emotional maturity and greater mental and emotional capacity.

-Since TEE is a multi-component non-medical model, we focus on current barriers to presence and resistance through embodied learning and group processing.
+Since TEE is a multi-component non-medical model, we do not operate from a treatment plan or diagnosis.
+Rather, we show training candidates how to focus on current barriers to presence and resistance among clients through embodied learning and group processing.

-The model is a level playing field where facilitators act as guides who have also ‘walked the walk’.
-They need to be comfortable with disclosing their own process to create a psychologically safe environment.
+The model is a level playing field where certified senior facilitators act as guides and mentors who have also ‘walked the walk.’

 “As from within, so without.”